The story of Diet Doctor

 Our solution was to launch a membership in 2014, for new premium video material, expert Q&A, and other bonuses.
 Everything that used to be free stayed free forever, and even the membership site is free to try out for a month.
 If members stay longer than that, their fee of $9 per month supports the main, free site for everyone.

 This turned into a huge success with thousands of people signing up on the first day in Sweden.
-After a year and after the launch of the English member site we had reached over 10,000 supporting members by the summer of 2015.
-And the number of supporting members keeps going up, and hit 17,500 members in August 2016.
-In July 2016, dietdoctor.com became the biggest low-carb site worldwide,
+By the summer of 2015 we had reached over 10,000 supporting members.

 Every cent of the income from the membership is used, to the very best of our abilities, to reach our goal: empowering people everywhere to revolutionize their health.